 Grand Cherokee: If there was a competition for which vehicle has the largest pricing spread, the 2019 Jeep Grand Cherokee would surely be a contender.
 Entry-level 4×2 Laredo models start at $32,465 (incl. destination) after discount with four-wheel drive being a $2,300 option.
 At the complete opposite end of the spectrum, a 707-horsepower Trackhawk model rings the bell at an eye-watering $89,410.
 And obviously, there are no deals on the flagship GC.
 Somewhere in the middle, an array of off-road focused trims like the Trailhawk and luxury-focused trims like the Limited X are priced in the mid-$40,000 range.

 Bottom Line: Compared to other machines in the Jeep stable, the entry-level Cherokee is a well-priced rig that stickers lower than some smaller vehicles in its own family.
 It is predictably cheaper on average than the Grand Cherokee, given its smaller size and generally less-powerful engines.
 However, for customers seeking loads of stretch-em-out space paired with a fuel-efficient V6, the Grand Cherokee Laredo is hard to beat.

 The Verdict: Jeep Cherokee vs Grand Cherokee

-With a fresh face for 2019, the Jeep Cherokee repairs one of the major faults befalling its predecessor as it bore a face only a mother could slug.
+The 2019 update repaired one of the major faults befalling the previous-generation Cherokee which bore a face only a mother could slug.
 Unless one absolutely needs the extra space and room provided by the Grand Cherokee’s additional size, the Cherokee itself should make a sensible addition to many households who seek a handsome 4×4 that’s able to haul the family but not pack up when the winter work commute turns foul.